Tuesday, January 31, 2012

 competition to be on top and anything that can threaten that is seen

-as just not priority.”
+as just not a priority.”

 In analyzing Marianne’s act from a sociological perspective, it is clear that she was acting in line with the priorities of her religious family culture, which had greater impact on her than Singapore culture.
 Having been born abroad and spending the first few years of her life on the mission field with her parents, the influence of her family’s culture seemed to outweigh that of the culture she was in.
 Thus though it is difficult to understand her spiritual “calling” to do the brave act, we can understand how her social position helped make it a reality.